Ways to Give & Receive Help

 Doctors, nurses, and healthcare providers are experiencing shortages of critical protective equipment including fluid resistant gowns, nitrile gloves, and N95 masks or surgical masks.

 * Donations should be clean and unused.
-Gloves should be in a sealed box.
+Gloves like nitrile gloves should be in a sealed box.

 If you know neighbors who wish to donate, try to consolidate donations for fewer trips to the site.